vincentarelbundock/Rdatasets/doc/lme4/rst/VerbAgg.rst

       :name: description

    These are the item responses to a questionaire on verbal aggression.
-   These data are used throughout De Boeck and Wilson, *Explanatory Item Response Models* (Springer, 2004) to illustrate various forms of item response models.
+   These data are used throughout De Boeck and Wilson (2004) to illustrate various forms of item response models.

    .. rubric:: Format
       :name: format